 We count towards this ownership target only those shares that are owned by an executive, including shares purchased or awarded under our equity compensation program to the extent that such shares are fully vested and otherwise continue to be owned by the executive.
-The ownership target for an executive is determined by calculating a multiple (4 in the case of the Chief Executive Officer and 3 in the case of all other executive officers) of that executive's base salary for the year and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$11.41 per share for 2018).
-Messrs.
-Brugger, Mahoney and Tennis each hold shares in excess of their respective ownership target.
-Mr. Healy and Mr. Furbay, who have not sold any shares, each holds shares below the ownership target because he has not had sufficient time to accumulate shares equal to his respective ownership target.
+The ownership target for an executive is determined by calculating a multiple (six times in the case of the Chief Executive Officer and three times in the case of all other executive officers) of that executive's base salary for the year and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$9.38 per share for 2019).